Discover Habit Stacking For Better Productivity

 Scott shares his ideas for creating a daily “habit stack” which consists of developing a daily routine where you complete several mini habits of around 5 minutes each, up to around 30 minutes.

 Scott suggests that each small habit needs to be a “complete action”.
-He also says it’s best to not include things like exercise if you could actually spend more time on this.
+He also says it’s best to not include things like exercise if you could spend more time on that.

 James Clear also writes about habit stacking in this great article How to Build New Habits by Taking Advantage of Old Ones